annasedlar/Story-Translate/README.md

       })
 ```

-On the final page, you can see the entire transcript on the right.
-Subs on the video as it plays.
-User has the option to see other videos related to this family.
-Has option to continue translating other videos or watching other finished videos.
+On the final page, the user can see the entire transcript on the right.
+As the video plays, the submitted translations appear on the video as subtitles.
+On this page, the user has the option to see other videos related to this family, continue translating the other videos or watch finished videos.
 ![alt](frontend/images/finalProduct.png)